Sokorinjo/guestbook/README.md

 * DB_NAME=guestbook_db

 Each of these variables can be changed if needed.
+Note: PORT is port for backend.
+If changed, change the proxy in *vite.config.ts*(target: 'http://localhost:5000').

 ## 4. Start app
 Run this script from guestbook frolder to start app: